neozh3/pySerial-for-network-devices/README.md

 # pySerial for network devices

 This is a template for automating sending commands via console and extracting the output into a text file.
+The code has only been tested on a Cisco switch.
 Some parts of the code is from https://github.com/ktbyers/pynet/blob/master/serial/cisco_serial.py

 Note that the code reads from the console after every command instead of all at once after inputting every command is because there is a limit to the number of bytes readable in one go (I think, after multiple tests).